Secretary Timothy Geithner’s Visit

 Local Community Development Banks Recognized

-As a fourth-generation business with a reputation for quality service, professional staff, and community engagement, Standard Heating & Air Conditioning was an ideal representative for Secretary Geithner to witness what is working well in America’s small business sector.
+As a fourth-generation business with a reputation for quality service, professional staff, and community engagement, Standard Heating & Air Conditioning was an ideal representative for Secretary Geithner to witness what works well in America’s small business sector.

 Commitment to Staff Training Key to Success